thankyoumyteens/note/programming/Java/md/jvm_spec/src/jvm21/structure/frames.md

 instance method is being invoked (`this` in the Java programming language).
 Any parameters are subsequently passed in consecutive local variables starting from local variable 1.

+## Operand Stacks

+Each frame contains a last-in-first-out (LIFO) stack known as its _operand stack_.
+The maximum depth of the operand stack of a frame is determined at compile-time and is supplied along with the code for the method associated with the frame.

+Where it is clear by context, we will sometimes refer to the operand stack of the current frame as simply the operand stack.

+The operand stack is empty when the frame that contains it is created.
+The Java Virtual Machine supplies instructions to load constants or values from local variables or fields onto the operand stack.
+Other Java Virtual Machine instructions take operands from the operand stack, operate on them, and push the result back onto the operand stack.
+The operand stack is also used to prepare parameters to be passed to methods and to receive method results.

+For example, the _iadd_ instruction adds two `int` values together.
+It requires that the `int` values to be added be the top two values of the operand stack, pushed there by previous instructions.
+Both of the `int` values are popped from the operand stack.
+They are added, and their sum is pushed back onto the operand stack.
+Subcomputations may be nested on the operand stack, resulting in values that can be used by the encompassing computation.

+Each entry on the operand stack can hold a value of any Java Virtual Machine type, including a value of type `long` or type `double`.

+Values from the operand stack must be operated upon in ways appropriate to their types.
+It is not possible, for example, to push two `int` values and subsequently treat them as a `long` or to push two `float` values and subsequently add them with an _iadd_ instruction.
+A small number of Java Virtual Machine instructions (the _dup_ instructions and _swap_) operate on run-time data areas as raw values without regard to their specific types; these instructions are defined in such a way that they cannot be used to modify or break up individual values.
+These restrictions on operand stack manipulation are enforced through `class` file verification.

+At any point in time, an operand stack has an associated depth, where a value of type `long` or `double` contributes two units to the depth and a value of any other type contributes one unit.

+## Dynamic Linking